 At least, that’s how I read this remark:

 All in all, as an ex-Roman Catholic and despite any reservations I may have about how Pope Benedict XVI directed the Church during his papacy, I might actually pick up one of his books to try and understand why the story lines that form the basis of Christianity continue to endure after 2,000 years.

 Have you read one of Pope Benedict XVI’s books?

 Would you recommend it?

 About Catherine C. TurnerCatherine C. Turner grew up as an 'Army brat', then became a part-time Army officer, and was full-time Army officer’s spouse for more than a decade.
-Along the way, she added Afghanistan to the Turner family war service medal collection, which already includes her father's from Vietnam and his father's from Korea and Pacific in WWII.
-She has lived in two states and two territories in Australia and has travelled to the UK and Europe.
-She also holds a USA passport despite never having been there.
-She is a communication specialist with expertise in book publishing and holds several qualifications, including an honours degree from the University of Canberra and a postgraduate diploma from RMIT.
+Along the way, she added Afghanistan to the Turner family war service medal collection, which already includes her father's from Vietnam and his father's from Korea and the Pacific in WWII.
+She has lived and worked in three states and two territories in Australia and has travelled to Europe, the UK, and USA (the last on her American passport).
+She’s an arts worker with expertise in corporate comunication and book publishing, and holds several qualifications, including an honours degree from University of Canberra, a graduate certificate from Deakin University, and a graduate diploma from RMIT.
 When she is not writing her first military history book about the Australia Light Horse charge at Beersheba, she fantasises about riding her motorcycle on a top television motor show and becoming the No. 1 Female Ticket Holder for the Geelong Cats AFL team.